 - Te Tapuae of Rehua provides an opportunity for the Polytechnic to develop a responsive relationship with Māori living locally.
 Ngāi Tahu and Te Tapuae will provide information to the partner institutions regarding Māori community needs and aspirations.
 The institutions will then respond collaboratively to address these needs.

-Te Puna Wānaka also has a strong relationship with the Trades Innovation Institute (TII).
+Te Puna Wānaka also has a strong relationship with the CPIT Trades.
 CPIT established the first Māori Trades Training school in NZ and has a continued commitment to providing a wide range of trades to Māori students.

 Links to CPIT's business and ICT programmes